aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLSB via C++ or Online App" h2="PPSX  to XLSB File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+PPSX files are used to store presentations that are intended to be viewed but not edited.
+On the other hand, the XLSB file format is a binary file format used by Microsoft Excel to store its workbooks.
+It is a compressed version of the Excel Open XML Format and is used to store worksheets.
+XLSB files are used to store worksheets that are intended to be edited.
+Therefore, it is necessary to convert PPSX files to XLSB files in order to edit them.

+<h2>How Aspose.Total helps for ppsx to xlsb conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLSB within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating documents, spreadsheets, and presentations.
+Aspose.Total for C++ makes it easy to convert PPSX files to XLSB files in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSB.
+This makes it easy to convert PPSX files to XLSB files within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}